 In San Telmo, particularly on Sundays, the streets are alive with tango performers, especially around Plaza Dorrego.
 The dancers, in their elegant dresses and sharp suits, put on mesmerising displays for the crowds.
 It was fascinating to see performers of all ages, including an elderly man who danced with all the flair of his younger counterparts.
 Even those with physical disabilities participate, a testament to Argentina’s inclusive approach to tango culture.

-The more formal tango shows, such as the one we attended in Puerto Madero, offer a polished spectacle.
+The more formal tango shows, such as the one we attended in Puerto Madero in 2018, offer a polished spectacle.
 Accompanied by a traditional Argentine meal of steak and red wine, the show unfolded with dramatic storytelling through dance.
 The dancers’ sultry movements and sharp leg kicks, set against live music, encapsulated the romance and tension that tango is known for.

 Recoleta Cemetery and Floralis Generica: Icons of Elegance